kartikeybhardwaj/udacity-blockchain-developer-nanodegree/Project 7 - Blockchain Architecture Part B/README.md

 ## Built With

+* [web3.js](https://github.com/ethereum/web3.js/) - web3.js is a collection of libraries which allow you to interact with a local or remote Ethereum node, using an HTTP, WebSocket or IPC connection.
 * [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/installation) - A development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM).
 * [Infura](https://infura.io) - Provide secure, reliable, and scalable access to Ethereum and IPFS.
 It also provide the infrastructure for your decentralized applications so you can focus on the features.
 * [Metamask](https://metamask.io/) - A bridge that allows you to visit the distributed web of tomorrow in your browser today.
 It allows you to run Ethereum dApps right in your browser without running a full Ethereum node.